nikkiptaylor/nash_network/README.md

 **refined_model.py:**

 Contains a Nash_Model class and methods to be used for training and testing predictive models using the modules and genesets described above.
-Th model is used to train and test a binary classifier for genes to predict whether genes are Nash related ('positive') or not ('negative').
+The model is used to train and test a binary classifier for genes to predict whether genes are Nash related ('positive') or not ('negative').

 To train model:
 1. Instantiate a Nash_Model object with desired parameters